 Tuan came to the U.S. from Vietnam at the age of 10.
 He graduated from Boston Latin Academy with high honors.
 When his family wasn’t able to help him pay for college, Tuan took matters into his own hands and wrote over 120 essays to apply for 40 scholarships earning a full ride to get his Bachelor’s degree in Mechanical Engineering from Northeastern University.

-Joe, named BostInno 25 Under 25 and Forbes 30 Under 30, is a Brooklyn, NY native who pursued his passion for engineering at Northeastern University, earning a Bachelor's in Mechanical Engineering and a Master's in Engineering Management.
+Joe, named BostInno 25 Under 25 and Forbes 30 Under 30, is a Brooklyn, NY first generation American who pursued his passion for engineering at Northeastern University, earning a Bachelor's in Mechanical Engineering and a Master's in Engineering Management.
 He gained engineering experience through co-ops at GE Aviation, Instron and Medtronic.

 Joe faced many competitions trying to pay for college and navigating scholarships.
 Based on his personal experience and seeing many of his peers left behind, he realized the need for a more accessible scholarship model and co-founded ScholarJet.
 With his engineering mindset, Joe leads ScholarJet’s operations every day.

 Around Boston, you’ll often find Joe trying to reach new heights at a local rock climbing gym or zooming around the city on his road bike.